Rotterdam: Religion

 Christianity is the largest religion in Rotterdam, with 36.3% of the population identifying.
-The second and third largest religions are Islam (13.1%) and Hinduism (3.3%), while about half of the population has no religious affiliation.
+The second- and third-largest religions are Islam (13.1%) and Hinduism (3.3%), while about half of the population has no religious affiliation.

 Since 1795 Rotterdam has hosted the chief congregation of the liberal Protestant brotherhood of Remonstrants.
 From 1955 it has been the seat of the Catholic bishop of Rotterdam when the Rotterdam diocese was split from the Haarlem diocese.
-Since 2010 the city is home to the largest mosque in the Netherlands, the Essalam Mosque (capacity 1,500).
+Since 2010 the city has been home to the largest mosque in the Netherlands, the Essalam Mosque (capacity 1,500).

 Politics

 The municipal council consists of 45 members, the largest party is Livable Rotterdam.
 The municipal executive consists of mayor Carola Schouten and nine elderman, belonging to four parties.